marvinscheffold/string-work/README.md

 ```

-This second example will render "Mr. Anderson is is teaching Math" into a container on the page.
+This second example will render "Mr. Anderson is teaching Math" into a container on the page.
 Here I used a functional string-work-component.

 # Issues